JJChiDguez/JJChiDguez.github.io/docs/notes/lattices-at-work.md

 ---
-title: Let's introduce a couple of Lattice-based cryptanalysis
+title: Let's introduce a couple of Lattice-based cryptanalysises
 filename: notes/lattices-at-work.md
 ---

-# Let's introduce a couple of Lattice-based cryptanalysis
+# Let's introduce a couple of Lattice-based cryptanalysises

 Go to the [Previous page](../notes.md)